-We use integrated modern microbiology to isolate new microbes, study microbial growth dynamics, analyze genome sequences (and how the genomes are expressed), and contextualize the environmental distributions of microbes, to uncover new ways microbes contribute to the maintenance of life on Earth.
+We use integrated modern microbiology to uncover new ways microbes contribute to the maintenance of life on Earth.
 Regardless of the ecosystem, we aim to understand how microbes balance nutrient cycles, mitigate pollutants, influence ecosystem productivity and human health.
 Our methods depend on the questions, but usually include the following:

-Ecosystem genomics to identify links between ecosystem processes and microbial metabolism
+Ecosystem (meta)genomics to identify links between ecosystem processes and microbial metabolism

 Harnessing the power of Earth’s tiniest lives

 Paul launched the Carini Lab at the University of Arizona in July of 2017.
 We pride ourselves on being data-driven microbiologists, with an eye toward discovery.
 Sometimes that means we strike a balance between interpreting our data and following our intuition.
-It also means that we embrace a certain degree of failure.
+We make and accept mistakes—learn from them—and push onward.